nf-core/eager/docs/usage.md

 [here](https://raw.githubusercontent.com/nf-core/test-datasets/eager/reference/TSV_template.tsv).

 > :warning: Cells **must not** contain spaces before or after strings, as this
-> will make the TSV unreadable by nextflow.
+> will make the TSV unreadable by Nextflow.
 Strings containing spaces should be
 > wrapped in quotes.

 When using TSV_input, nf-core/eager will merge FASTQ files of libraries with the